open-dc-grid/standard/6_12V_link.md

 be implemented such that communications remain operating even when the primary over-current protection has disabled the device so the device may report the fault condition.

-The maximum current of an AC adapter port is not defined by this standard.

 The communications protocol is defined to have an inherent maximum current of TBD A by sourcing current through a TBD ohm pull-up resistors.
 For more details, see section TBD.